Manage users

 After an employee leaves your company, it's important to offboard them within your Brex account to keep your spend limits, approval flows, or other spend management procedures running smoothly.
 If the employee(s) you’re offboarding had any cards with recurring spend, you should contact your vendors prior to canceling that user’s cards to set up an alternate form of payment.

-For Essentials and P-card Essentials P-card
+For Essentials and Smart card Essentials Smart card

 Upon deactivating any number of users that are reviewers of card expenses / reimbursement approval chains, you’ll see an alert at the top of your Teams page that reads Approval chains are missing reviewers due to recent employee deactivations.
 Clicking Offboard users in the alert will prompt admins to transfer spend limit-related responsibilities, approval chains, and card management to active and relevant users.
 Account and card admins will also receive an email where they can assign new reviewers to approval chains.